Linux vs Unix

 Linux is available as an open Source under the copyleft General Public License

-Berkeley Unix comes as a partially open-source under the BSD License while on the other hand the System-V Unix source is procured under a proprietary commercial license.
+Berkeley Unix comes as a partially open-source under the BSD License while on the other hand, the System-V Unix source is procured under a proprietary commercial license.

 Different variants of the Linux OS is maintained by different communities; along with the kernel that is merged into the branch maintained by Linus

-Different variants of the UNIX OS is maintained by various companies, and each of them maintains their own kernel
+Different variants of the UNIX OS is maintained by various companies, and each of them maintains their kernel

-Linux OS was basically designed as a general-purpose and scalable platform that is capable of running various applications.
+Linux OS was designed as a general-purpose and scalable platform that is capable of running various applications.

 UNIX OS was basically designed for a small audience who wants to work with a defined set of target platforms and applications.